i18next/grunt-i18next/README.md

 ### Complex Usage Example

-This task finds .json files in folders that are direct descendents of _src/languages_, excluding files called "ignore-this.json".
+This task finds .json files in folders that are direct descendants of _src/languages_, excluding files called "ignore-this.json".
 The task merges all the files in each src folder separately.
 The resulting files have file names "translation-combined.json", and are placed under _application/languages_ in their own subfolders that match the src subfolders.

 ```js
 i18next: {